ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Pack-year exposure data for the blended province location for the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` are stored here: :code:`J:\Project\simulation_science\cancer\data\smoking\years_since_quitting_exposure_2019.csv` and are age-, sex-, location-, and year-specific.
 The values in this file represent the proportion of current smokers in each pack-year exposure category such that the sum across all exposure categories for a given draw is equal to one.

-For current smokers, the values specific to 2019 should be used and should remain constant over the 2020-2040 period of the lung cancer screening simulation.
+For current smokers, the exposure distribution specific to 2019 should be used and should remain constant at the sex- and age-specific population level over the 2020-2040 period of the lung cancer screening simulation (although individual simulant exposure values may change as the simulant ages).
 (Note: there are other years in this data file which will be used to assign pack-year exposures to former smokers as defined below.)

 Pack-years Among Former Smokers
 +++++++++++++++++++++++++++++++